Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 Reporting & transparency

-The Sea Cargo Charter recognises that there are different types of charterers and wants to facilitate participation by giving Signatories reporting options.
-The reporting is, therefore, divided into four segments that ensure certain minimum reporting requirements so as to maximise impact while ensuring both flexibility and the widest adoption possible.
+The Sea Cargo Charter recognises that there are different types of charterers and shipowners and wants to facilitate participation by giving signatories reporting options.
+The reporting is, therefore, divided into segments for charterers (C1-C4) and for shipowners (S1-S4) that ensure certain minimum reporting requirements so as to maximise impact while ensuring both flexibility and the widest adoption possible.

-Segments 1 and 2 are mandatory and any data falling under these two segments shall be included in the eligible reporting chartering activities, if applicable.
+Segments C1 and C2 are mandatory for charterers and any data falling under these two segments shall be included in the eligible reporting chartering activities, if applicable.
 If a charterer is unable to report any of this data, they need to include that into percentage of eligible chartering activities non-reporting (which is disclosed internally).

-Segments 3 is optional.
-Segment 4 is optional and is only open to Signatories who are also reporting in Segments 1-3.
+Segments C3 for charteres is optional.
+Segment C4 is optional and is only open to charterers who are also reporting in Segments C1-C3.

 Reporting & transparency